 - Selling your services – Is the process seamless for new leads as soon as they enter your pipeline?
 You should have brochures, pricing guides, and other sales collateral ready to send them so you can help them select services and nurture them into clients.

 - Booking – Booking is one of the most crucial parts of your clientflow, but it should also be the most simple.
-Make sure you have solid photography contracts ready with the clauses you need to protect your business.
-Consider combining your contract with your photography invoices as well so your clients have to sign before paying and moving forward.
+Make sure you have a solid photography contract ready with the clauses you need to protect your business.
+Consider combining your online contract with your photography invoices as well so your clients have to sign before paying and moving forward.

 - Project management – Make sure your client knows what to expect as your project moves forward.
 Schedule automated emails to remind them about upcoming shoots and meetings, and set internal reminders for yourself as well.